 3.2.1 As previously discussed, it is accepted that due to the nature of the material, the handling and deposition of accepted infill material has the potential to generate dust.
-Furthermore, given that the proposed waste recovery operations
+Furthermore, given that the proposed waste recovery operations will not be undertaken within enclosed buildings, there is a possibility for generated dust to migrate off-site and cause a nuisance to nearby receptors.

-- will not be undertaken within enclosed buildings, there is a possibility for generated dust to migrate off-site and cause a nuisance to nearby receptors. - 3.2.2 In additional to this, dust generation potential has been identified from the acceptance, movement and handling of potentially dust generating infill materials alongside vehicle movements on site where the surfaces are dry. - 3.2.3 Accordingly, dust may arise from the following activities which could be blown off-site towards nearby receptors: - Materials transfer, unloading and deposition operations; - Temporary storage prior to deposit in the void; and - Vehicle movements on surfaced pavements. - 3.2.4 Given the close proximity of ongoing mineral extraction operations from the Limestone Quarry situated on Hazel Lane to the west of the Skelbrooke Quarry Extension Area and the main road network (A1) within the vicinity of the site, it is considered that these receptors are currently generating their own dust emissions creating a higher than normal background dust level.
+- 3.2.2 In additional to this, dust generation potential has been identified from the acceptance, movement and handling of potentially dust generating infill materials alongside vehicle movements on site where the surfaces are dry. - 3.2.3 Accordingly, dust may arise from the following activities which could be blown off-site towards nearby receptors: - Materials transfer, unloading and deposition operations; - Temporary storage prior to deposit in the void; and - Vehicle movements on surfaced pavements. - 3.2.4 Only waste to be to be used for the construction and maintenance of internal haul roads will be temporarily stockpiled at the site.
+Up to 500 tons of materials will be stockpiled for up to 1 year.
+The location of the temporary storage area is shown in Drawing No. WR7640/10/ESSD4. - 3.2.5 Given the close proximity of ongoing mineral extraction operations from the Limestone Quarry situated on Hazel Lane to the west of the Skelbrooke Quarry Extension Area and the main road network (A1) within the vicinity of the site, it is considered that these receptors are currently generating their own dust emissions creating a higher than normal background dust level.